INSIDE: The Pocket Guide to the best Portobello Market Food in London with Kids.

 That busy market road, filled with fruit & vegetable sellers, street food stalls, and posh antique dealers, speaks to my artists soul.

 I’ve also longed to see “The Travel Book Store” (or at least the location they used as Hugh Grant’s down-at-heel book shop) and THAT famous Blue Door, the front door of the unkempt flat where William Thacker’s (Hugh Grant’s character) lived .

-With kids in tow, we set off on an adventure to Notting Hill markets in London to see what we could find.
+With kids in tow, we set off on an adventure to Notting Hill markets in London to shop and eat.

-- 1 Portobello Market in London – SUPER FUN for film and market lovers
+- 1 Guide to Portobello Market in London

 - 2 Visiting Portobello Market Notting Hill

-- 11 The Inside Scoop – Getting to the Portobello Market Food Stalls
+- 15 THE INSIDE SCOOP: Getting to the Portobello Market Food Stalls

-- 15 Toadstool Rating (by the kids) – Portobello Market in Notting Hill
+- 19 Toadstool Rating: Portobello Market in Notting Hill

 As a market lover, I couldn’t resist the busiest Portobello Market Saturdays.

 Portobello Market in London is one of the Top 10 tourist attractions in London to visit, and arguably the most famous London markets, so we were in good company.